ResearchComputing/Documentation/docs/compute/compiling.md

-## Compiling and linking
+## Compiling and Linking

 Before compiling in the RC environment, first ssh to one of the Summit compile nodes via `ssh scompile`.
-Next, load those modules corresponding to the compiler, MPI version (if needed), and third-party libraries required by your application.
+Next, load those modules corresponding to the compiler, MPI version (if needed), and any third-party libraries required by your application.
 The load order should always be compiler first, MPI second, and third-party libraries last.